cidrblock/netcopa/README.md

             level: "{{ level }}"
 ```

 Regular expression always match full lines.
-The regex catures two pieces of information, the logging type and logging level, stored as `type` and `level` respectively.
+This regex captures two pieces of information, the logging type and logging level, stored as `type` and `level` respectively.

-The path is treated as a jinja template, and the capture values are passed to the jinja2 rendering engine.
+The path is treated as a jinja2 template, and the capture values are passed to the jinja2 rendering engine.
 The resulting text is:

 ```yaml
 logging: